 Author Contributions

 All authors contributed something to the design.
 The tethering and growth rate design and experiments were established by NJD, NTB and MIC.
+Development of the isocline was conducted by NTB in consultation with NJD.
 Data collection was performed by NTB and NJD.
 Analyses and statistical models were conducted by NTB in consultation with NJD.
-The paper was written by NTB with edits and comments from all the co-authors.
+The paper was written by NTB and NJD with edits from MIC..
 All authors have read and approved the final manuscript.

 Conflict of Interests